VarunArora14/VarunArora14.github.io/content/posts/only_ai_coding_experiment/index.md

 ### Let's Vibe Code

-My team came across an interesting requirement that the senior and principal architects wanted everyone to **only vibe code** from now to build applications faster to market so they can onboard clients faster and can build the features quickly.
+My team encountered an interesting directive from leadership: to **exclusively use "vibe coding"** (AI-driven development) to build applications.
+The goal was to accelerate time-to-market and streamline feature delivery.

-The existing setup had numerous Java Spring Boot microservices which felt harder to maintain and run locally as code had to be compiled each time with new changes whereas JavaScript/TypeScript uses JIT compiler that compiles on save and this seemed to be a game changer to them.
-Plus the fact that LLMs are heavily trained on TypeScript code, it will give suggestions and make code changes much better than it could do to enterprise Java code.
+The existing setup relied on numerous Java Spring Boot microservices, which were perceived as heavy and slower to iterate on compared to a JavaScript/TypeScript ecosystem.
+The hypothesis was that since LLMs excel at TypeScript, switching tech stacks would allow us to leverage AI more effectively than with enterprise Java.

-So now a POC began with the following steps to follow -
+So now a POC began with the following steps -

 1. take an existing small serverless application
 2. create a prompt to get it's functionality from LLM
 3. pass the prompt again to LLM in Agent mode in GitHub copilot with empty folder data so it generates (hopefully) same code again
 4. review the new code and share feedback with leadership

-It seemed like an interesting experiment and we did it, until we realised we had to make this app working exactly as the previous application and then share insights.
-To make this even more interesting, we were told to ONLY change the single prompt used (no additional prompts allowed) and make the application working in single shot!
+It was an interesting experiment until we realized the constraint: we had to replicate the existing application's behavior exactly, but were restricted to modifying a *single* prompt.
+We were attempting a 'one-shot' generation for an entire application.

-If it gives errors, then open a new LLM session, fix the error and then pass the fix in the prompt again to run the whole process again!
-I could not imagine I had to follow this, but we had to.
-It took 3 days to come close to the existing application with multiple people trying multiple prompts to see which one gives them best results.
-We eventually hit a plateau where we found the LLM was just not doing a set of changes despite them being in the prompt.
-The prompt was now more than 1000+ lines (and had emojis 😊) and now I had to manually make the code changes by simply copying some content for the previous application and manually fixing logic error for the POC to end.
+If errors occurred, the process required starting a new LLM session, fixing the error contextually, and re-prompting.
+It took days to approximate the existing functionality via prompt changes and manual reviews.
+We eventually hit a plateau where the LLM refused to apply certain changes despite explicit instructions.
+The prompt grew to over 1,000 lines.
+We eventually had to intervene manually to fix logic errors and unblock the POC.

-It was becoming clear to me that LLM with proper prompts can give results close to desired results but it comes at a BIG time cost which needs to be further optimised for development to actually be faster.
+It became clear that while LLMs can produce impressive results, strict "one-shot" constraints introduce a significant time penalty compared to iterative coding.

-We sent the feedback that writing a single shot prompt to create an entire application did not make sense and it required much more manual changes.
-There were also many logic errors which have to be resolved and understood in planning phase and should not be an afterthought while fixing errors.
-The input and output schema, business logic, workflows have be to created to not go in circles later on.
+We provided feedback that writing a single shot prompt to create an entire application was inefficient and resulted in logic errors that were hard to debug.
+A more structured approach was needed—input/output schemas, business logic, and workflows had to be defined during a planning phase, not as an afterthought.

-After multiple discussions and going through the way other people are doing vibe coding with **blueprint** and **plan** prompts, we were told to come up with same for our next application to convert from Java to NodeJS.
+After multiple discussions, we pivoted to a "blueprint" and "plan" approach for the next application, which involved converting a service from Java to NodeJS.

 ### BluePrint Prompts